-SABBATH GATHERING Q&AsWhat is a Sabbath Gathering?Throughout history, some have called this a mass (check out why we still love this word), some have called it a worship service, and there are a few other names that might be related to the message (Gospel or Good News shared), liturgy (stillness, welcome, prayers, hymns and songs, passing the peace, reflection) or other sacred moments and sacraments (baptism, Eucharist).
+SABBATH GATHERING Q&AsWhat is a Sabbath gathering?Throughout history, some have called this a mass (check out why we still love this word), some have called it a worship service, and there are a few other names that might be related to the message (Gospel or Good News shared), liturgy (stillness, welcome, prayers, hymns and songs, passing the peace, reflection) or other sacred moments and sacraments (baptism, Eucharist).
 Ultimately, it's a time to rest and remember the story that God is writing that we get to participate in for Jesus' glory, for the good of each other, and for the life of the world.We regularly gather together for Sabbath gatherings indoors at:The Fusion Center Building30 Tyler Prentice Road, Worcester, MA4 p.m. on SaturdaysWhy do you gather?The Gospel, or Good News, is that God has come to renew and restore creation in the work of Jesus Christ on our behalf.
 If this is true, then we get to, and need to, continue to learn more together about who Jesus is and how His abundant life given through His Holy Spirit transforms how we live with God, love each other, and serve the world around us.Where do you gather?We have come together indoors and outdoors depending on the season and the opportunity to welcome, witness, and worship among various groups of people.
 During cold winter months, we gather together indoors at the Fusion Center building located at 30 Tyler Prentice Road, Worcester.How do I participate during a Sabbath gathering?Be yourself and come as you are.
 We welcome anyone to learn more about Jesus, no matter how far away you may feel from God or how skeptical you are about there being a God at all.
 Our prayer is to provide you with a clearer picture of Jesus and help you understand more of why His Good News is not only history-altering and world-restoring, but also personally life-transforming for you.How do I engage during the songs, prayers, and message?If hearing about Jesus during a Sabbath gathering is new to you, we invite you to to listen and learn more.
 Some helpful questions to ask are:1) Who is God in light of this prayer, song, or message?2) What is God saying and doing that, if true, transforms the world and my life?3) How might my life look different if I believed God came to save me in Jesus and I chose to follow Him?Why do you enjoy Communion every Sabbath gathering?After we hear the Good News of Jesus provided through the sermon, we then have the privilege to see, touch, smell, taste, and receive that He is present with us like the bread and wine.
-God doesn't just want us to think about and understand His love, He wants us to turn to Him in repentance and faith and enjoy His love together as a family.How do kids engage this time?We love kids.
-Please visit our City Kids page for more info.Last question: Why Saturday?The simplest answer is because this was a space and time available at a key location in our city where we can see God is at work, and it has provided us with multiple opportunities to be loving neighbors and partner with other ministries and nonprofits.
+God doesn't just want us to think about and understand His love, He wants us to turn to Him in repentance and faith and enjoy His love together as a family.How do kids engage this time?We love kids joining with us in all we do.
+Visit our City Kids page for more info.Last question: Why Saturday?The simplest answer is because this was a space and time available at a key location in our city where we can see God is at work, and it has provided us with multiple opportunities to be loving neighbors and partner with other ministries and nonprofits.
 The other cool thing is the Sabbath – the day of the week that God has generously gifted humanity with to set aside from work to rest – has historically begun during the sunset of the previous day.
 We get to step into Sunday fully embracing the gift of rest while being reminded of the power of the resurrection of Jesus, anticipating that the evening's darkness will be overcome by the morning's light.

 Psalm 107:31-32; Psalm 149:1; Joel 1:14; Acts 2:42-47; 1 Corinthians 11:23-26; 1 Corinthians 12:12-26; Hebrews 10:24-25